CarnegieLearningWeb/UpGrade/README.md

 ## Support

-For support, please visit [UpGrade Platform](www.upgradeplatform.org).
+For an overview of the UpGrade platform, please visit [UpGrade Platform](https://www.upgradeplatform.org/).

 ## Acknowledgments

 - Thanks to all the contributors who have helped build UpGrade.
-- Special thanks to Carnegie Learning for supporting and growing this project.

 #### Contributors: